 • Cayenne Pepper – you can omit the cayenne if you don’t like spice.

-• Baby Back Pork Ribs – I use 6 pounds in this recipe.
+• Baby Back Pork Ribs – We use 6 pounds in this recipe.
+You can use other types of ribs but we love meaty little baby backs.

 • Salt and Pepper – a simple way to season the ribs before cooking.